Thisara Samarasinghe: Career outline

-In 1991, he graduate with distinction from the Naval Staff College (Class 38) at the Naval War College Newport, Rhode Island, USA.
+In 1991, he graduated with distinction from the Naval Staff College (Class 38) at the Naval War College Newport, Rhode Island, USA.
 There after he went on to hold several shore commands that included a naval base in the northern naval area and of two training establishments.
 He had also served in several Staff and Deputy Director/Director appointments at Naval Headquarters.
 In 1998 he was the Aide de Camp (ADC) to HRH Prince of Wales, a fellow graduate of Britannia Royal Naval College, during his state visit to Sri Lanka for 50th Anniversary Independence Day Celebrations.

 As a commodore he was posted as the deputy area commander of the Northern Naval Area, Eastern Naval Area and Southern Naval Area, before he was appointed commander of the Southern Naval Area in 2002.
 He was appointed as the first director of general services in 2004 while concurrently holding the appointments of director of naval projects and plans; naval assistant to Commander of the Navy and principal staff officer of the Joint Operations Headquarters under the Chief of Defence Staff.

 In 2005, he graduated from the prestigious Indian National Defence College, New Delhi (45th Course).
 His thesis was on “Strategy to Defeat Maritime Terrorism”, and he wrote the seminar paper on Indo - Sri Lanka “Sustainable Cooperative Security Challenges and Options” at National Maritime Foundation.

 Promoted to rear admiral in December 2005, he was appointed as acting commander of Northern Naval Area, before he was appointed as the director general naval operations in 2006 overseeing the anti arms smuggling operations that led to the distraction of several LTTE gun-running ships in the Indian Ocean.
 Thereafter in 2007 he served as commander of the Eastern Naval Area during Eastern operations and in 2008, commander of the Northern Naval Area during Northern offensive.

-During his career Samarasinghe has led naval delegations to India, Russia, Israel and the US on bilateral issues.
+Samarasinghe has led naval delegations to India, Russia, Israel and the US on bilateral issues.
 He was also selected to be a member of presidential and prime ministerial delegations on state visits to Indonesia (2006) and Libya (2008) respectively.

 In May 2008, Samarasinghe was appointed Chief of Staff of the Navy.
 On July 15, 2008, he was made commander of the navy and promoted to the rank of vice admiral.

 On January 12, 2011, he was promoted to the rank of admiral and retired three days later.